top of page

 Working in China

-• Field Placement at Saintach Kids in Shijiazhuang (July-Aug., 2018), China (266km south of Beijing)
+• Saintach Kids in Shijiazhuang (July-Aug., 2018), China (266km south of Beijing)

-• Planned and implemented age appropriate activities with ESL considerations
+• Planned and implemented age appropriate activities with ESL considerations (children aged 4-5)

 COMBINING TEACHING STYLES

-IMPLEMENTED PLANNED ACTIVITIES
+IMPLEMENTED ACTIVITIES (with ESL considerations)

 RATIONAL ~ Most of the the children were able to sing the ABC song but few could identify the letters of the alphabet